Hit the Road: a 40-mile getaway to Oceanside

 It’s a no-brainer.
 You can surf, swim, stroll, kayak, or paddleboard through the city’s three miles of coastline and stop to catch some rays or for marshmallows by a nighttime bonfire.

-Oceanside Harbor Village, 280 Harbor Dr. South
+Oceanside Harbor Village, 280 Harbor Dr. S.

 Oceanside Pier, Pier View Way

-Nestled between the appropriately-named Pier View South + Pier View North beaches, you can get stunning views of the Pacific Ocean + coastline from this landmark.
+Nestled between the appropriately-named Pier View South + Pier View North beaches, you can get stunning views of the Pacific Ocean and coastline from this landmark.
 The 1,942-ft long pier is the perfect place to walk, watch the sunset, or go fishing.

 California Surf Museum, 312 Pier View Way